 Bring the essentials

 You don’t want to get on the plane without the most important travel essentials.
-A sleeping mask, ear plugs, headphones, neck pillow and sunglasses (to hide your puffy red eyes) are just a few of the things that you don’t want to leave without.
+A sleeping mask, earplugs, headphones and a neck pillow are just a few of the things that you don’t want to leave without.

 They may not necessarily help your combat jet lag, but they will certainly help prevent it.